jflamy/owlcms4/docs/Heroku.md

 ## Deploy OWLCMS4 to Heroku

-> The rest of this section assumes that you have been successful in the [Installation and configuration](#install-and-configure-the-deployment-tools) step above and that a `HEROKU_APP` environment variable exists.
+> The rest of this section assumes that you have been successful in the [Install and configure the deployment tools](#install-and-configure-the-deployment-tools) step above and that a `HEROKU_APP` environment variable exists.
 If it doesn't exist, or if you have several applications, you can always explicitly add  ` --app myHerokuAppName` at the end of the `heroku` commands (notice that there is a space before and after `--app`)